dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

 You will have other modules and commitments that you'll need to allocate time for.
 Therefore, time management is key.
 You may find that during some weeks you get lots of work on your dissertation, and in other weeks there won't be much.
 That's completely fine, but it's important to communicate this to your supervisor and in any progress checks.

 Personally, I did a bulk of the work in the first term, so in the second term, I focussed on aspects that might not work and writing up my dissertation.
 Also when I knew that an assignment is coming up from another module, I made sure to focus on my dissertation beforehand.
-Then, once the assignment was available, I didn't have to focus on my dissertation knowing that I worked on it additionally at another time.
+Then, once the assignment was released, I didn't feel pressured to work on my dissertation knowing that I worked on it additionally already.

 ### 7) Don't lose sight of the big picture 🥇